-Exploratory borings should be advanced as approved by NMED in site-specific work plans.
-Any additional boring locations, if required, may be determined by DOE or NMED, consistent with the Consent Order.
-The depths and locations of all exploratory and monitoring well borings should be specified in the site-specific work plans submitted to NMED for approval prior to the start of the respective field activities.
+Exploratory borings should be advanced as approved by the Department in site-specific work plans.
+The Department may require additional exploratory borings to fulfill the requirements of this Consent Order.
+Any additional boring locations, if required, may be determined by DOE or NMED.
+The depths and locations of all exploratory and monitoring well borings should be specified in the canyon- or site-specific work plans submitted to the Department for approval prior to the start of the respective field activities.